Nnamdi Nwauwa

-Nnamdi Nwauwa (1954–2018) was a medical doctor and the pioneer Chairman of the Society of Emergency Medical Practitioners of Nigeria (SEMPON), the Pioneer chairman of the Advanced Trauma Life Support (ATLS) chapter in Nigeria and generally regarded as a pioneer of Emergency Medicine in Nigeria (Father of Emergency in Nigeria).
+Nnamdi Nwauwa (1954–2018) was a Nigerian medical doctor.
+The first Chairman of the Society of Emergency Medical Practitioners of Nigeria (SEMPON) and of the Advanced Trauma Life Support (ATLS) chapter in Nigeria, he is generally regarded as a pioneer of emergency medicine in Nigeria (Father of Emergency in Nigeria).

 BLS, ACLS and PALS in Nigeria

 Nnamdi Nwauwa Introduced the American Heart Association Emergency cardiovascular care(ECC) programs in 2003 and became the second center coordinator in Africa after South Africa and the first AHA training center coordinator in west Africa.
 He secured the first CME points and recognition of AHA ECC programs by the Medical and Dental Council of Nigeria and secured the approval of AHA ECC programs by the Nursing and midwifery council.

 ATLS in Nigeria

 Advanced Trauma Life Support program was introduced by The American college of surgeons In 2009 through the National Orthopedic Association(NOA) and Emergency Response International under the leadership of Nnamdi Nwauwa as the course chairman and Bob Yellowe as the course director.